 Aaaannnnd…that’s wrong?
 Yes, that’s wrong.
 I’ll go out on a limb and say this.
 If you are actively correcting your notes you are most likely using muscle tension and extra air pressure to do that.
 That will create tension and pressure on your vocal instrument - and good luck controlling anything about your voice at this point.

-How does our voice make 'the right note'?
+How does our voice hit the right note?

 How is it even possible that we humans can sing melodies?
 We just know the note in our head and it comes out!
 That’s a miracle, if you ask me.

 How does it even work???
 That’s a question most people never asked or answered.
 Read carefully because this might shake everything you thought you knew about singing: The pitch is determined by the length and thickness of the vocal cords.
 They stretch and thin up for higher notes, and contract and thicken for lower notes.

 Get this - the muscles responsible for lengthening and shortening are not controlled consciously.
 In fact, We still don’t know exactly which parts of the brain actually make the melody.

 I name this elusive, subconscious part of the brain which changes the pitch ...
 George